swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

               cml comment update --target=pr --publish report.md
     ```

-    You may notice that the `report` job doesn't use Poetry.
+    You may notice that the `report` job doesn't use project dependencies.
 As we do not need to
     reproduce the experiment, we can install DVC using the `iterative/setup-dvc@v1`
-    GitHub action without Poetry.
+    GitHub action without project dependencies.
 DVC will then retrieve the data stored on the
     bucket on its own.

     Check the differences with Git to validate the changes.